bartoszlenar/Validot/docs/DOCUMENTATION.md

 _In the above example, `maximumAge` is invalid argument name (`maxAge` would be OK in this case) and therefore - the placeholder stays as it is._

 - `RuleTemplate` exposes its arguments to all [messages](#message) in its [error output](#error-output).
-  - Each message can contain only subset of arguments.
+  - Each message can contain only a subset of arguments.
-  - Each message is free to use any kind of formatting it wants.
+  - Each message is free to use any formatting it wants.

 ``` csharp
 Predicate<int> isAgeValid = age => (age >= 0) && (age < 18);